internet-identity-labs/nfid-docs/content/en/login_ic.md

 title: Internet Computer login
 position: 3
 category: Quick Starts
+description: "The complete guide to NFID: the easy to implement, decentralized one-touch MFA and authorization platform."
 ---

 NFID is an app-less, strong portable authenticator offered by Internet Identity Labs.
 NFID uses FIDO-based biometrics for secure, convenient, and consistent passwordless authentication, and Dfinity's [Internet Identity](https://github.com/dfinity/internet-identity/blob/main/docs/internet-identity-spec.adoc) service for delegating identities to each new scope.
 This guide explains how to integrate NFID into your web application — including the changes required for your login page and backend canister.
 Learn more about [NFID](/)